 A weak resource base can be a serious obstacle to growth.
 Real capital can be accumulated and the quality of the labor force improved through education and training.
 But it is not as easy to augment the natural resource base.
 It may be unrealistic for many of the DVCs to envision an economic destiny comparable with that of, say, the United States or Canada.
-But we must be careful in generalizing: Japan, for example, has achieved a high level of living despite a limited natural resource base.
+But we must be careful in generalizing: Japan, for example, has achieved a high standard of living despite limited natural resources.
 It simply imports the large quantities of natural resources that it needs to produce goods for consumption at home and export abroad.